 Changing a Keyless drill

 - Remove the screw in the center of the chuck and loosen the jaws of the chuck.
-There is a screw at the base that you have to fasten to the drill case.
+There is a screw at the base that you must fasten to the drill case.
+The screw has thread-locking fluid that requires more energy.
 Use a proper screwdriver to remove the reverse-threaded screw.
-The screw has thread-locking fluid that requires more energy.

 - Some models do not have screws and in that case, skip this step.
 If the screw is stuck, knock the screw loose and remove it.

 - The process involves inserting an Allen wrench into the chuck and turning the Allen wrench as you tighten the chuck.
 It has to be in place.

 - Set the gearbox to the lowest setting so the gears have less resistance.

 - Use a mallet to tap the Allen wrench; it has to lie as you position the drill.
 The Allen wrench has to overhang the workbench.
 Make a downward strike on the end of the Allen wrench using a wooden or rubber mallet.
 Striking it in a counterclockwise direction loosens the chuck from the drill.
 If you are not sure, seek guidance from the manufacturer.
 You must be sure if your model is standard or reverse threaded onto the drill spindle.
 If the strike is forceful, you will crack the drill casing.
 Use light force and, when necessary, increase.